 Around 47% of technology executives from health companies believe that regulations are the main reason making medical businesses adopt interoperability.
 The medical industry is shaped by rules and guidelines issued by governmental and non-governmental organizations, such as HHS, IEEE, and HL7.
 When you adopt interoperability during EHR implementation, you achieve regulatory compliance.
 It’s proof that your healthcare systems are reliable and secure.

 Overall, there are several data standards in healthcare and provisions behind them to follow.
-The Office of the National Coordinator for Health Information Technology (ONC) and Centers for Medicare & Medicaid Services (CMS) are the key standard makers.
+The Office of the National Coordinator for Health Information Technology (ONC) and Centers for Medicare & Medicaid Services (CMS) is the key standard makers.
 Here are the main provisions that have already been implemented or will take effect and shape the industry in the next few years.

 All these provisions boil down to two interoperability standards.
 They enable the nationwide exchange of medical data and increase the overall quality of services within the industry.
 These are the 4th version of Fast Healthcare Interoperability Resources (FHIR) issued by HL7 and U.S. Core Data for Interoperability (USCDI).
 Learn more about them in the table below.

 By ensuring these standards, providers of medical services avoid severe penalties and gain a competitive edge.
-In the nearest future, compliance with such rules will become an essential factor allowing medical organizations to participate in Medicare/Medicaid and CMS-initiated insurance programs offering significant incentives.
+In the nearest future, compliance with such rules will become an essential factor allowing medical organizations to participate in Medicare/Medicaid and CMS-initiated insurance programs offering significant incentives

 More efficient cooperation with other healthcare entities